divij-pawar/mrcnn-greeny/README.md

 # MRCNN - greeny
 ## Introduction
-Greeny is an application which uses [Mask R-CNN TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) the Tensorflow 2 version of [Mask R-CNN](https://github.com/matterport/Mask_RCNN) originally meant for object detection and scene segmentation, to add a green screen to the background of people in an mp4 video.
+Greeny is an application which uses [Mask R-CNN TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) the Tensorflow 2 version of [Mask R-CNN](https://github.com/matterport/Mask_RCNN) originally meant for object detection and scene segmentation, to add a green screen to the background of people in any video.
 It supports multiple people and creates an exact cut-out of the people present in the video.

 ## Here are the demo images:
 |**Original Image 1**|**New Image 1**|